 Several Potential EAB look-alikes exist in Wisconsin.
 Some of these insects can be quite common.

 Blister beetles can be commonly encountered during the summer months in Wisconsin.
 These beetles can often be found on flowers or on the ground, but can be found in a variety of other places as well.

 Dogbane beetles are metallic-green in color with hints of red and orange.
 These beetles are occasionally encountered and adults can be found feeding on Dogbane plants.

-Tiger beetles are related to ground beetles, and are excellent runners.
-Tiger beetles often can be found on the ground in open sandy areas, where they are active hunters.
+Tiger beetles are a type of predatory ground beetle.
+They are often found on the ground in open sandy areas, where they are active hunters.
 Most tiger beetles are shiny, metallic colors.

 Japanese beetles can be all too common during July, August, and September in Wisconsin.
 These beetles feed on over 300 plant species, including many ornamental and garden plants, and are seen by many as pests.
 They are readily identified by their metallic green and copper colors, and a series of white dots along the side of the body.

 Several weevils can have a metallic green appearance.
 These insects can be quite common in parts of the eastern U.S. Weevils, such as this one, can often be readily identified by the snout-like projection on the head.